 Now let’s search for my tweet with just the word blogger in it.

 Of course, my tweet is nowhere to be found because the search results show that the word “blogger” gets tweeted just about once every minute by someone different.

 You don’t have to use three hashtags — you can use one.
 One that is specific to your brand, business, service, product, or what have you.

 Popular TV shows do it, traditional media does it, so as a blogger why aren’t you doing it?

 Adding a hashtag to your tweet is one shortcut away.
 It will strengthen your tweets and help them be found and searched for in the Twitter search (about 1.6 billion search queriers per day).

 You can also begin by creating a brand name hashtag for your audience to use.

 Let’s say you’re known for tweeting a massive amount content everyday.
 Now imagine you organized those tweets with a specific hashtag.
 Wouldn’t it be easier for your audience to search on Twitter for all your tweets regarding a specific topic or category, instead of scrolling down your whole list?

 For crying out loud, Twitter has their own section that has trending topics.
 That clearly shows the importance and impact the hashtag has on Twitter.

-The “Hashtag Game” is simple, effective, and can be played by everyone.
-Too many hashtags and you’ll be looked at as a spammer or bot, but be smart and effective with them and you’ll create something remarkable, just off a Shift + 3 shortcut.
+The “Hashtag Game” is simple, effective, can be played by everyone, and can teach you much about how to use twitter for marketing.
+Use too many hashtags and you’ll be looked at as a spammer or bot, but be smart and effective with them and you’ll create something remarkable, just off a Shift + 3 shortcut.